 At the High Court in Glasgow, Morris, 38, admitted a charge of culpable homicide, reduced from murder on the grounds of diminished responsibility, accepting he fatally struck Kane several times with a knife.

-He also admitted a charge of attempted murder against the girl and a third charge of possessing cannabis on November 11 last year.
+He also admitted a charge of attempted murder against the girl on November 11 last year.

 Lord Mulholland said: “I will not make any remarks today – with one exception.